 That’s what happens when you over mix your cheesecake filling too.
 Try to avoid mixing once the cheesecake filling is thick and combined/consistent.

 If it all goes wrong, still try giving it a chance to set in the fridge anyway – it might set, you never know!
-And if it doesn’t, just pop it in the freezer and serve it up slightly more frozen!
+And if it doesn’t, just pop it in the freezer and serve it up slightly more frozen.

-My cheesecake filling spilt out everywhere when I removed it from the tin.
+My no-bake cheesecake filling spilt out everywhere when I removed it from the tin.
 What did I do wrong?

 My cheesecake filling was a bit lumpy instead of being smooth.
 What happened?